TaiAgno/MR-Mission4-tool/README.md

 ### Installing

-* ?npm install mongoose commander inquirer esm?
+* npm install mongoose commander inquirer esm
 * npm link

 ### Executing program

-* Open your favorite CLI tool and run the program utilising 'cardb'
+* Open your CLI tool of choice and run the program utilising 'cardb'
 * To seed with sample data: cardb seed
 * To add an individual document to the DB: cardb add
 * To list all documents of the DB: cardb list